smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 ## **`GET` /table_template**

-In order to get a list of all of your table templates, use the method below.
+Retrieves a list of all of available table templates in a certain order.
+Optionally can include search keywords as well.

 === "Python"